Consent Forms and EMR Requirement

 Information Technology (IT) Evaluations for Research

 Clinical research that requires implementation or use of new applications, systems or devices requires an IT Evaluation prior to the start of the study.
-This is necessary to determine whether or not the new technology may inadvertently create technical instability or create security risks for the UC System.
+This is necessary to determine whether or not the new technology may inadvertently create technical instability or create security risks for UCD Health.

 It is recommended that the evaluation precede IRB submission, as it may take several weeks or months to complete.
 The IT Evaluation includes steps to determine if the new technology is secure and complies with UC policies as well as state and federal regulations.
 Some examples of research-related technologies that have been evaluated include: